 In addition, any members still using Shibboleth 1.3 are recommended to upgrade to version 2.X as soon as possible.
-Not doing this exposes a site to a risk of compromise should a security vulnerability be discovered in Shibboleth 1.3.
+Not doing this exposes a site to a risk of compromise from security vulnerabilities discovered in Shibboleth 1.3.